-Dr. Karl Markgraf has served UW-Eau Claire as Director of the Center for International Education since 1998.
-In this position he oversees Study Abroad and Exchange, International Student and Scholar Services, the Intensive English Program, International Student Recruitment, and Chinese Programs and Services.
+Colleen Marchwick is currently the Interim Lead in the Center for International Education.
+In this position she oversees Study Abroad and Exchange, International Student and Scholar Services, the Intensive English Program, International Student Recruitment, and Chinese Programs and Services.

 Kris began working at the Center for International Education in June 2012.
 She has a B.A. in Anthropology from Marquette University and a minor in Naval Science.
 After college, Kris spent 20 years with the Marine Corps, serving 5 years on active duty and 15 years as a reservist.
 Kris previously worked in Graduate Studies at UW-River Falls and for the School of Education at UW-Stout.
 In her spare time, Kris enjoys reading, music, and outdoor activities.

-Kris is the "first stop" for all things CIE; she is the office manager and assistant to the director.
+Kris is the "first stop" for all things CIE; she is the office manager and assistant to the lead.
 Contact her to schedule an appointment with any of the permanent or student staff.

 Jenna began working at UW-Eau Claire in April 2013 as a Study Abroad Coordinator.
 She received her B.S. in International Studies from UW-River Falls and her M.Ed. in Student Affairs Administration from UW-La Crosse.
 Prior to coming to UW-Eau Claire, Jenna studied in Australia, co-led study abroad short-term programs to Jamaica and Israel and was employed in the Study Abroad Office at the University of Illinois, Urbana-Champaign.
 In her free time Jenna loves to bake, spend time outdoors, work on DIY projects, search for vintage treasures and travel.

-Jenna coordinates the annual study abroad fair, assists with the peer adviser program, organizes the annual study abroad photo contest, operates all study abroad social media, and oversees the undergraduate marketing and Joyal/Alexander Reentry interns.
+Jenna coordinates the annual study abroad fair, organizes the annual study abroad photo contest, manages the study abroad application software, operates all study abroad social media, and oversees the undergraduate marketing and Joyal/Alexander Reentry interns.
 She also does the coordination and student advising for the following programs:

 - Australia & New Zealand